SamanFekri/QouteOfDay/README.md

-### 📅 Tuesday, 16 September, 2025
+### 📅 Wednesday, 17 September, 2025
 ------
 ### Events
 ------
-Certainly!
-Here are a few notable events in the USA that historically happen on September 16:
+Here are some notable events in the USA that occur on September 17:

-- **Palm Springs International Film Festival**: Often includes screenings on September 16 (specific dates vary yearly).
-- **Constitution Day**: September 17 is recognized nationally, and events prepared often begin a day prior, generating discussions and celebrations related to the U.S. Constitution.
-- **National Ghost Hunting Day**: Occurs on the last Saturday of September; discussions and events are typically planned around
+- **Constitution Day** (or Citizenship Day):
+  - Celebrates the ratification of the U.S. Constitution on September 17, 1787.
+  - Recognizes the importance of the Constitution in American history and government.

+- **National POW/MIA Recognition Day**:
+  - This day often falls in mid-September (observed on the third Friday of September in some years).
+  - Honors prisoners
 ### Positive Qoute
 ------
-"Every day may not be sunny, but we can Ain our moons 🌙 and reach for the stars ✨!"
+"Embrace the glorious mess that you are! ✨🌈💖"